Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 BindPlane Authentication

-You must have access to your BindPlane OP Server using an API key (when multi-account is enabled) or username and password (when single-account is enabled).
+You must have access to your BindPlane OP Server using an API key (when multi-project is enabled) or username and password (when single-project is enabled).

 BindPlane CLI